Business Litigation

 We regularly litigate complex business disputes including trademark infringement, copyright infringement, breach of contract, defamation, unfair competition, and misappropriation of trade secrets across various industries and jurisdictions.
-Whether you are the Plaintiff and wish to file a lawsuit or you are the Defendant and have been sued or have received a cease and desist letter, contact us to see how a trademark infringement attorney or copyright infringement attorney can help you.
+Whether you wish to file a lawsuit or you have been sued or have received a cease-and-desist letter, contact us to see how a trademark infringement attorney or copyright infringement attorney can help you.

 Frequently Asked Questions